 Gabe often utilizes flora and fauna in his paintings as a narrative or symbolic device.
 Sunflowers are a particular favorite of his.
 In classic literature and art, sunflowers represent hope, faith, and good fortune.
 Just as the sun moves across the sky each day - the sunflower follows it faithfully and diligently.

 THE WILD SUNFLOWER OR SUN CHOKE

 In addition to its symbolic meaning, the sunflower also has historical significance.
 The wild sunflower or Sun Choke was one of the key crops for indigenous people of the region.

 Gabe was raised in a matriarchal family unit.
 He appreciates the strong female role his sister, mother, and grandmother played in his upbringing.
 That is recognized in the portraiture on the silos, and also honors the “first farmers” of the region- Native American women and children.

 IN PARTNERSHIP WITH THE MYAAMIA CENTER

 The Glass City River Wall is deeply grateful to the Native American community, particularly the Myaamia Center in Oxford, Ohio (www.myaamiacenter.org).
-The recognition that the Indigenous people of our area are a part of Toledo’s past, present and future is reflected in the model’s modern-day clothing mixed with identifiable jewelry reflective of Native American cultures.
-Each of the models are living today, and a testament to our true history.
+The recognition that the Indigenous people of our area are a part of Toledo’s past, present, and future is reflected in the model’s modern-day clothing mixed with identifiable jewelry reflective of Native American cultures.
+Each of the models is living today and is a testament to our true history.

 THANK YOU TO OUR CREW

-A crew of local artists were responsible for installing the vibrant imagery created by Gabe Gault.
-Each of the artists were chosen based on recommendation, interest in the project, or just sheer luck.
+A crew of local artists was responsible for installing the vibrant imagery created by Gabe Gault.
+Each of the artists was chosen based on recommendation, interest in the project, or just sheer luck.
 We are proud to help support and promote our local art scene and are indebted to the team that came together to create the country’s largest mural:

 Will “WC” Bevan (local artist- Detroit Michigan)